-- Change a web browser or computer and log in again. - Reset the modem router to factory default settings.
-Refer to Back up and Restore Configuration Settings for detailed information.
+- Change a web browser or computer and log in again. - Reset the modem router to factory default settings: With the modem router powered on, press and hold down the WPS/RESET button on the rear panel of the modem router for 8 seconds until all LEDs turn back on momentarily, then release the button. - Note: You'll need to reconfigure the modem router to surf the Internet once the modem router is reset.

 Open a web browser and log in again.
-If login fails, please contact our Technical Support.
+If login fails, please contact the technical support.

 T4.
-What should I do if I cannot access the internet?
+What can I do if I cannot access the internet?

-- 1. Ensure all connections are secure, including telephone lines, Ethernet cables and power adapters. - 2.
+- Check to see if all the connectors are connected well, including the telephone line, Ethernet cables and power adapter. - 2.
 Check to see if you can log in to the web management page of the modem router.
-If you cannot, please adjust your computer's settings according to T3 and then see if you can access the internet.
-If the problem persists, please go to the next step. - 3.
-Consult your ISP and make sure the VPI/VCI, Connection Type, account username and password are correct.
+If you can, try the following steps.
+If you cannot, please set your computer referring to T3 and then try to see if you can access the Internet.
+If the problem persists, please go to the next step.

+- 3. Consult your ISP and make sure all the VPI/VCI, Connection Type, account username and password are correct.
 If there are any mistakes, please correct the settings and try again. - 4.
 Refer to T5 to clone the MAC address. - 5.
-If you still cannot access the internet, please restore your modem router to its factory default settings and reconfigure your modem router by following the instructions in Use Quick Setup Wizard.

-6. Please contact our Technical Support if the problem persists.
+If you still cannot access the Internet, please restore your modem router to its factory default settings and reconfigure your modem router by following the instructions in Use Quick Setup Wizard. - 6.
+Please contact our Technical Support if the problem still exists.

 T5.
-How do I clone a MAC address?
+How to configure MAC Clone?

 You can manually change the MAC address of the modem router.
-It is helpful when your internet access account provided by your ISP is bound to one specific MAC address, in other words, your ISP just permits only one computer with the authenticated MAC address to access the internet.
-In this case, you can use MAC Clone to allow more computers to access the internet via the same account.
+It is helpful when your Internet access account provided by your ISP is bound to one specific MAC address, in other words, your ISP just permits only one computer with the authenticated MAC address to access the Internet.
+In this case, you can use MAC Clone to allow more computers to access the Internet via the same account.

-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the modem router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with password you set for the modem router. - 2.
 Go to Advanced > Network > Internet page.
 Click the Add icon, and scroll down to get the MAC Clone section.

 - If you are using the computer with the authenticated MAC address to access the modem router, please select Use Current Computer MAC Address. - If you know the authenticated MAC address, please select Use Custom MAC Address and then enter the address. - 3.
-Click OK to make the settings effective.
+Click Save to make the settings effective.